joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Sets</summary>
-<p>Understand the difference between and Array and Set.
+<p>We expect fellows to understand the difference between and Array and Set.
 Sets stores distinct values of the same type in a collection with no defined ordering.
 A Set also ensures that an item is unique in the Set.</p>
 </details>

 <details>
 <summary>Dictionaries</summary>
-<p>Declare and use Dictionaries.
+<p>We expect fellows to be able to declare and use Dictionaries.
 Understand common uses of Dictionaries.
 Contrast and compare Dictionaries with Arrays.
 Understand that a dictionary stores assoications between keys of the same type and values of the same type in a collections with no defining ordering.</p>
 </details>

 <details>
 <summary>Functions</summary>
-<p>Understand how functions enable us to call a block of reusable code.
+<p>We expect fellows to understand how functions enable us to call a block of reusable code.
 Define and call functions.
 Understand the components of a function signature.</p>
 </details>

 <details>
 <summary>Closures</summary>
-<p>To understand the purpose of using closures.
+<p>We expect fellows to understand the purpose of using closures.
 Recognize that a function is a type of closure.
 Understand closure syntax.
 Solve problems by using functions that take a closure as an argument.
 Understand that closures can capture and store references to any constants and variables from the context in which they are defined.</p>
 </details>

 <details>
 <summary>Enumerations</summary>
-Understand the usefulness of using enumerations to group common types for a group of related values.
+<p>We expect fellows to understand the usefulness of using enumerations to group common types for a group of related values.
 Create enumerations with different types of raw and associated values.</p>
 </details>

 <details>
 <summary>Object-Oriented Programming</summary>
-<p>Understand the principles of Object Oriented Programming.</p>
+<p>We expect fellows to understand the principles of Object Oriented Programming.</p>
 <ul>
 <li>encapsulation</li>
 <li>polymorphism</li>